 Would you be willing to give competency-based education a try and change something in your current practice?

 1 Patrick, S., Kennedy, K., & Powell, A. (2013).
 Mean what you say: Defining and integrating personalized, blended and competency education.
 Report, October.

-APA Work Group of the Board of Educational Affairs (1997, November).
-Learner-centered psychological principles: A framework for school reform and redesign.
+Learner-Centered Principles Work Group of the American Psychological Association’s Board of Educational Affairs, BEA.
+(1997, November).
 Washington, DC: American Psychological Association.